South Africa Entrance Requirements: What You Need to Know

 South Africa Immunization Requirements

 Important Note: I am not a medical doctor and do not have any medical experience.
 The information provided in this section is a summary of information that I got from the recommendations of the Centers for Disease Control and Prevention in the United States for travel to South Africa.
-I am providing you this information to help bring awareness of the necessary vaccinations to you, but consultation of my guide should not replace a discussion about your travels with your doctor or a travel medical clinic.
+I am providing you this information to help bring awareness of the necessary vaccinations to you, but consultation with my guide should not replace a discussion about your travels with your doctor or a travel medical clinic.

-One of the most important, and yet most often overlooked, aspects of travel is the necessary vaccinations that are required or recommended to keep you safe and healthy when you travel.
-Before you depart for South Africa, you are going to want to make sure that you have all of the proper vaccinations.
-Some of these vaccinations, like the Yellow Fever vaccination, are included in the South Africa entrance requirements if you are travelling to South Africa from certain high-risk locations.
+Some of these vaccinations, like the Yellow Fever vaccination, are included in the South Africa entrance requirements if you are traveling to South Africa from certain high-risk locations.
 Other vaccinations, such as a flu shot and the Rabies vaccine, are recommended, but not required.
 For your convenience, I have summarized the CDC’s recommendations on vaccines and healthcare for travelers visiting South Africa for you to review below.

-There are a number of vaccinations that the CDC recommends that you get before traveling to South Africa, which I have outlined for you below.
+There are several vaccinations that the CDC recommends that you get before traveling to South Africa, which I have outlined for you below.
 If you are traveling to South Africa from a destination where Yellow Fever is common, even if it is only a long layover, then you will be required to show proof of vaccination before you will be allowed into the country.
 The other vaccinations on this list are not in the South Africa entrance requirements, but they are strongly recommended.

 Vaccine How Disease Spreads Details